Faez-Labs/Arcane-docs/docs/Technical/Project.md

 ## Security & Encryption
 Security is a core priority in Arcane Wallet.
 Below are key security features we’ve implemented:

-- **Private Key Management**: Private keys are securely stored locally, either in the browser’s local storage (for web users) or in the device's secure storage (for mobile users).
+- **Private Key Management**: Private keys are securely stored locally with encryption, in the browser’s local storage (for web users).
 - **Encryption**: All private keys are encrypted with **AES-256** encryption, ensuring they cannot be accessed without user authentication.
 - **Transaction Signing**: Transactions are signed locally before being broadcast to the blockchain, ensuring that the private key is never exposed.
 - **Audits**: We plan regular security audits to ensure that our wallet is resilient against potential attacks and vulnerabilities.